aws-samples/no-tears-cluster/USER_GUIDE.md

     When compute nodes become available, `squeue` will look like:
     <img width="984" alt="Screen Shot 2020-04-13 at 8 48 39 AM" src="https://user-images.githubusercontent.com/187202/79125416-c3e4af80-7d63-11ea-8253-2b391ddcf821.png">

-- Completed Jobs
-When jobs complete, they are removed from `squeue`.
+- When jobs complete, they are removed from `squeue`.
 Find out which jobs have finished with:

     ```bash
     squeue